-The Company recorded an effective income tax rate of 31.9% for Fiscal 2013 compared to 40.2% for 2012.
-This year's tax rate is lower primarily due to the reversal of charges previously recorded related to uncertain tax positions due to the expiration of the applicable statutes of limitations and a settlement with a state tax authority more favorable than anticipated related to other uncertain tax positions.
-The Company recorded an effective federal income tax rate of 40.2% for Fiscal 2012 compared to 35.8% for Fiscal 2011.
-Fiscal 2012's higher effective tax rate of 40.2% reflects transaction costs and deferred purchase price related to the Schuh acquisition, which are considered permanent differences.
-Fiscal 2011's lower effective tax rate of 35.8% reflects the net reduction of the Company's liability for uncertain tax positions of \$1.3 million in Fiscal 2011.
+The Company recorded an effective income tax rate of 41.5% for Fiscal 2014 compared to 31.5% for Fiscal 2013 and 40.2% for Fiscal 2012.
+The tax rate for Fiscal 2013 was lower compared to Fiscal 2014 and Fiscal 2012 primarily due to the reversal of previously recorded charges related to uncertain tax positions due to the expiration of the applicable statutes of limitations and a settlement with a state tax authority more favorable than anticipated related to other uncertain tax positions.